timmparsons/marvel-app/README.md

-*** Create your Marvel Team ***
+# Create your own Marvel Team

-Using `create-react-app` and the Marvel API, search for a character, find out some information and add the character to your team.
+Using __create-react-app__ and the Marvel API, search for a character, find out some information and add the character to your team.

+Followed the style of the Marvel website with colors and fonts.